Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Introduction

 We focused our analysis on Punjab, India, a major rice-producing region facing severe water stress.
 Punjab contributes 10.42\% of India's rice production~\cite{MARKETINTELLIGENCEREPORT2024}, but faces groundwater depletion of 41.6 cm/year~\cite{baweja2017groundwater}.
 This crisis stems from the region's semi-arid climate, rice-wheat cropping systems that increased irrigation demand, and groundwater extraction facilitated by free electricity~\cite{gupta2023free, PunjabStateAgriPolicy2023}.
 Approximately 73\% of irrigation water comes from rapidly depleting groundwater sources~\cite{sidhu2021spatio}.
-To address these challenges, we partnered with The Nature Conservancy's Promoting Regenerative and No-burn Agriculture (PRANA) project\footnote{\url{https://www.nature.org/en-us/about-us/where-we-work/india/our-priorities/prana/}}.
+To address these challenges, we leveraged data from The Nature Conservancy's Promoting Regenerative and No-burn Agriculture (PRANA) project\footnote{\url{https://www.nature.org/en-us/about-us/where-we-work/india/our-priorities/prana/}}.
 PRANA trained approximately 150,000 farmers across Punjab on sustainable water management methods, while collecting detailed field-level data from about 1,400 participants.
 This included documentation of sowing methods, irrigation practices, and precise field boundaries--critical ground truth data for our remote sensing approach.
-Our study introduces a dimensional framework for monitoring water management practices using Sentinel-1 satellite imagery.
+Our study introduces a dimensional framework for monitoring water management practices using Sentinel-1 (S1) satellite imagery.
 By separating practices along sowing (DSR vs.~PTR) and irrigation (AWD vs.~CF) dimensions, we leverage their distinct temporal signatures while avoiding the limitations of simultaneous detection.
-Importantly, our approach does not require prior knowledge of cropping calendars, enhancing its scalability for large-scale monitoring.
+Conceptually, this framing clarifies that agronomic processes driving sowing and irrigation decisions are distinct and temporally separable.
+Importantly, our approach does not require prior knowledge of cropping calendars, enabling large-scale monitoring, with results shown in \Cref{fig:infer2}.
+Our main contributions include: